iml130/lotlan-scheduler/README.md

 ###
 # This task shows the usage of comments in LoTLan
 ###
-Task TransportPalettTask
+Task TransportPalletTask
+    # Comment inside a task
     Transport
-    From        palett1, palett2, palett3  # All Pallets!
+    From        loadGoodsPallet  # A pallet
-    To          warehousePos1
+    To          unloadGoodsPallet
-    TriggeredBy warehousePos1.value == True  # More comments
+    TriggeredBy buttonPallet == True  # More comments OnDone      Refill
-    OnDone      Refill
+    Repeat      5  # Repeat it 5 times!
 end
 ```